napari/island-dispatch/source/blog/roadmap_announcement.md

 prioritize our time, and celebrate our successes!

 But it's not all about us!
-Having an up-to-date roadmap makes it easier for the broader community to know where we're going, and to join us for the journey, whether that be by expressing interest in particular items, providing feedback on implementation, financially supporting a certain feature, or even implementing it themselves.
+Having an up-to-date roadmap makes it easier for the broader community to know where we're going.
+We invite you to join us for the journey, by expressing interest in particular items, providing feedback on implementation, financially supporting a certain feature, or even implementing it with us.

 ## How roadmap?

+We view the roadmap as napari's north star to guide future work.
+Is work limited to what's on the roadmap?
+Absolutely not.
+We welcome ideas for additional project ideas from our napari users.
+We'll be reviewing the roadmap several times a year, and as science and technology changes, we expect to evolve to meet your needs.

 To put together the roadmap, we collected a whole bunch of information from community discussions, core developer meetings, the original roadmap GitHub project, grant applications